-Kinsley Gold LLC, the joint venture company of Liberty Gold and Nevada Sunrise continues to make progress in the Western Flank area of the Kinsley Mountain gold project.
+Kinsley Gold LLC, the joint venture company of Liberty Gold Corp. and Nevada Sunrise continues to make progress in the Western Flank area of the Kinsley Mountain gold project.
 A drilling program completed in April 2018 found significant additional gold mineralization including an intersection of 5.42 grams/tonne gold over 9.1 metres in hole PK-228.
 Liberty Gold has submitted a plan to Nevada Sunrise for follow-up drilling with the goal of expanding the Western Flank zone in 2019.

-In November 2018, the Company sold its Golden Arrow gold project to Emgold Mining Corporation ("Emgold") for \$100,000 and 5,000,000 common shares of Emgold.
-Emgold received the benefit of an active Plan of Operations on Golden Arrow, allowing up to 240,000 feet (73,150 metres) of drilling designed to potentially extend known mineralized zones and to test new targets.
+In November 2018, the Company sold its Golden Arrow gold project to Emgold Mining Corporation ("Emgold") for \$100,000 cash and 5,000,000 common shares of Emgold.
+The common shares of Emgold were subsequently sold by the Company in a private sale for proceeds of \$320,000.